javi-g/ConstantCommits/README.md

 4. Use Ctrl+C to stop cleanly

 ## Troubleshooting
+I can't get it to work globally on my Mac, but it works fine locally.

 If you encounter errors:
 1. Verify that Git is installed and configured